nimblecrm/api-docs/docs/contacts/basic/search.rst

 **query**
     JSON-encoded valid query.
 **is_imortant**
-    Is this search marked as important
+    Is this search marked as important (1 for important or 0 otherwise)

 Update saved search with provided id with new values for name and|or query::